chin3/hat-manager/readme.md

 - **Chainlit** — Conversational UI layer
 - **OpenAI** — LLM backend for smart reasoning.
 Currently Set to just use gpt-3.5-turbo but planned functionality/schema planned to change the model per hat
 - **Ollama** — Local model generation for Hat creation.
-Currently disabled for testing.
-Uses pt-3.5-turbo for consistency
+Currently disabled for hackathon.
+Uses gpt-3.5-turbo through the open ai api for ease of use
 - **ChromaDB** — Per-agent vector memory persistence
 - **Python** — Orchestration + logic